ezsystems/commerce-documentation/docs/guide/search/search_synonyms.md

 </fieldType>
 ```

-This definition should be placed in the `schema.xml` file.
+You must place this definition in the `schema.xml` file.
 It defines `solr.ManagedSynonymFilterFactory` for synonym main class instead of `SynonymFilterFactory`.

 Now you have to replace the current definition of this dynamic field with definitions for the fields that you want to use as synonyms: